superseriousbusiness/gotosocial/README.md

 GtS doesn't work well on 32-bit systems like i386, or Armv6/v7, mainly due to performance of media decoding.

-As such, we don't recommend running GtS on 32-bit, but you may have success if you turn off downloading of remote media.
+We don't recommend running GtS on 32-bit, but you may have some success either turning off remote media processing altogether, or building a binary yourself with the totally **unsupported, experimental** [nowasm](https://docs.gotosocial.org/en/latest/advanced/builds/nowasm/) tag.

 For more guidance, check release notes when trying to install on 32-bit.